yusufm/smallfactory/smallfactory/core/v1/SPECIFICATION.md

 ---

-## Tenets
+## Core Philosophies

-- Simplicity first for 1–2 person teams.
+- Simplicity first for 1–4 person teams.
   If it’s confusing or burdensome, it doesn’t belong.

 - Git-native and file-based.